 The Human Cost

-While statistics and legal considerations are important, it’s crucial to remember the very real human toll of distracted driving.
-As personal injury lawyers, we at William Mattar Law Offices have worked with countless individuals and families whose lives have been forever changed by distracted driving crashes.
+While statistics and legal considerations are important, it's crucial to remember the very real human toll of distracted driving.
+As personal injury lawyers, the attorneys at William Mattar Law Offices have worked with countless individuals and families whose lives have been forever changed by distracted driving crashes.

 We've seen young people left with permanent disabilities that alter the course of their entire lives.
 We've comforted parents who have lost children to senseless, preventable tragedies.
 We've helped hardworking individuals who suddenly find themselves unable to work and provide for their families due to injuries sustained in distracted driving crashes.